 - Luxury: The Ritz-Carlton Tokyo

-- Mid-Range: Hotel Villa Fontaine Roppongi
+- Mid-Range: Hotel Villa Fontaine Grand Tokyo-Roppongi

 - Budget: Hotel Asia Center of Japan

-For a list of my favorite hotels in Roppongi, see my Roppongi Places to Stay section.
+For a list of my favorite hotels in Roppongi, see my Roppongi Places To Stay section.

 Shiodome